-The waveform is not like a curb, it is serrate waveform.
+The waveform is not like a smooth curb, it is serrate waveform.
 These features are not shown in the typical infectious graph of SIR model.
 Moreover, the valley of the simulation test graph is the same with the valley of real data.
-However the simulation test result is not following with the real data, especially as to the infectious number.
+However, the number of simulation test result is not following with the real data.